oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   scripts) associated to each operation during their execution

-  - the map represents a mix of parameter refinements (for parameters already defined in the Interface Type) and new parameter definitions.
+  - the map represents a mix of parameter refinements (for parameters already defined in the interface type) and new parameter definitions.

   - with the new parameter definitions, we can flexibly add new parameters